Currently for the RapidSpike Uptime Monitoring Service you have the option to add one of three types of Uptime monitors.

 Ping

-A Ping Monitor is the basic networking level monitor offered by RapidSpike for any network devices (generally servers).
+A Ping Monitor is the basic networking level monitor offered by RapidSpike for any network device (generally servers).
 Ping uses the ICMP protocol to check the network reachability of the device you are checking.
-This works at a low level and tells you that the device is there and has power to the network interface.
-Just because something responds to a ping request, it is not a true indication that the service on the device is running but it does help in troubleshooting so definitely one to use if you can enable it within your account.
+At a low level, this tells you that the device is there and has power to the network interface.
+Responding to a ping request is not a full indication that the service on the device is running but allows you to troubleshoot any issues.

-One issue with Ping is that some Internet firewalls will block ping traffic reaching the network.
-It is common for TCP and HTTP monitors to work well, whilst the ping monitor fails so be sure to be mindful of this as it may need to be disabled.
+One issue with Ping is that some Internet firewalls will block Ping traffic from reaching the network.
+It is common for TCP and HTTP monitors to work well, whilst the ping monitor fails.

 Be sure to check out the Wikipedia entry for Ping.